-Tetrachlorvinphos has low toxicity in dogs; chronic feeding studies indicate the lowest effect level (LEL) was 50 mg/kg/day and the no observed effect level (NOEL) 3.13 mg/kg/day.
+Tetrachlorvinphos has low toxicity in dogs; chronic feeding studies indicate the lowest effect level was 50 mg/kg/day, and the no observed effect level (NOEL) was 3.13 mg/kg/day.
 The minimum toxic dose in pigs is 100 mg/kg.

 Tetraethyl pyrophosphate (TEPP)

 In general, OP pesticides have a narrow margin of safety, and the dose-response curve is quite steep.
-Signs of OP poisoning are those of cholinergic overstimulation, which can be grouped under 3 categories: muscarinic, nicotinic, and central.
+Signs of OP poisoning are those of cholinergic overstimulation, which can be grouped into three categories: muscarinic, nicotinic, and central.
 Muscarinic signs, which are usually first to appear, include hypersalivation, miosis, frequent urination, diarrhea, vomiting, colic, and dyspnea due to increased bronchial secretions and bronchoconstriction.
 Nicotinic effects include muscle fasciculations and weakness.
 The central effects include nervousness, ataxia, apprehension, and seizures.
 Cattle and sheep commonly show severe depression.
 CNS stimulation in dogs and cats usually progresses to convulsions.
-Some OP (eg, amidothioates) do not enter the brain easily, so that CNS signs are mild.
+Some OPs (eg, amidothioates) do not enter the brain easily, so that CNS signs are mild.
 Onset of signs after exposure is usually within minutes to hours but may be delayed for >2 days in some cases.
 Severity and course of intoxication is influenced principally by the dosage and route of exposure.
 In acute poisoning, the primary clinical signs may be respiratory distress and collapse followed by death due to respiratory muscle paralysis.
 In addition to brain and skeletal muscles, OPs are known to adversely affect other organ systems, including the cardiovascular, respiratory, hepatic, reproductive and developmental, and immune systems.

-An important diagnostic aid is the determination of acetylcholinesterase (AChE) activity in blood and brain.
+An important diagnostic aid for OP poisoning is the determination of acetylcholinesterase (AChE) activity in blood and brain.
 Unfortunately, the depression of blood cholinesterase does not necessarily correlate with the severity of poisoning; signs are seen when brain AChE activity is inhibited >70%, and the enzyme in blood reflects, only in a general way, the levels in nervous tissue.
 The key factors appear to be the degree and rate at which the enzyme activity is reduced.
-Analyses performed after exposure may be negative because OP do not remain long in tissues as the parent compounds.
+Analyses performed after exposure may be negative, because OPs do not remain long in tissues as the parent compounds.
 Chlorinated OP compounds have greater potential for tissue residue.
-Frozen stomach and rumen samples should be analyzed for the pesticide, using GC-MS for identification, confirmation, and quantitation.
+Frozen stomach and rumen contents should be analyzed for the pesticide, using GC-MS for identification, confirmation, and quantitation.
 Blood/serum and urine can also be analyzed for residue of OPs or their metabolites.
 More than 70% of OPs produce one or more of the six dialkylphosphates (dimethyl phosphate, diethyl phosphate, dimethyl thiophosphate, diethyl thiophosphate, dimethyl dithiophosphate, and diethyl dithiophosphate).

 Animals with acute OP poisoning have nonspecific or no lesions.
 Pulmonary edema and congestion, hemorrhages, and edema of the bowel and other organs may be found.
 Animals surviving >1 day may become emaciated and dehydrated.

-Three categories of drugs are used to treat OP poisoning: 1) muscarinic receptor blocking agents, 2) cholinesterase reactivators, and 3) emetics, cathartics, and adsorbents to decrease further absorption.
-Atropine sulfate blocks the central and peripheral muscarinic receptor-associated effects of OP; it is administered to effect in dogs and cats, usually at a dosage of 0.2–2 mg/kg (cats are dosed at the lower end of the range), every 3–6 hr or as often as clinical signs indicate.
+Three categories of drugs are used to treat OP poisoning: 1) muscarinic receptor–blocking agents, 2) cholinesterase reactivators, and 3) emetics, cathartics, and adsorbents to decrease further absorption.
+Atropine sulfate blocks the central and peripheral muscarinic receptor–associated effects of OPs; it is administered to effect in dogs and cats, usually at a dosage of 0.2–2 mg/kg (cats at the lower end of the range), every 3–6 hr or as often as clinical signs indicate.
 For horses and pigs, the dosage is 0.1–0.2 mg/kg, IV, repeated every 10 min as needed; for cattle and sheep, the dosage is 0.6–1 mg/kg, one-third given IV, the remainder IM or SC, and repeated as needed.
 Atropinization is adequate when the pupils are dilated, salivation ceases, and the animal appears more alert.
 Animals initially respond well to atropine sulfate; however, the response diminishes after repeated treatments.
 Overtreatment with atropine should be avoided.
-Atropine does not alleviate the nicotinic cholinergic effects, such as muscle fasciculations and muscle paralysis, so that death from massive overdoses of OP can still occur.
+Atropine does not alleviate the nicotinic cholinergic effects, such as muscle fasciculations and muscle paralysis, so death from massive overdoses of OPs can still occur.
 Including diazepam in the treatment reduced the incidence of seizures and increased survival of nonhuman primates experimentally.
-Using barbiturates to treat the convulsions must be done very carefully, as they seem to be potentiated by anticholinesterases.

 Removal of the poison from the animal also should be attempted.
 If exposure was dermal, the animal should be washed with detergent and water (about room temperature) but without scrubbing and irritating the skin.
 Emesis should be induced if oral exposure occurred <2 hr previously; emesis is contraindicated if the animal is depressed.
 Oral administration of mineral oil decreases absorption of pesticide from the GI tract.
-Activated charcoal (1–2 g/kg as a water slurry) adsorbs OP and helps elimination in the feces.
+Activated charcoal (1–2 g/kg as a water slurry) adsorbs OPs and helps elimination in the feces.
 This is particularly recommended in cattle.
-Continued absorption of OP from the large amount of ingesta in the rumen has caused prolonged toxicosis in cattle.
+Continued absorption of OPs from the large amount of ingesta in the rumen has caused prolonged toxicosis in cattle.
 Artificial respiration or administration of oxygen may be required.
-Phenothiazine tranquilizers should be avoided, as well as the xanthine stimulants theophylline and aminophylline.
-Succinylcholine should not be used for at least 10 days after OP exposure.
+Phenothiazine tranquilizers, barbiturates, and morphine are contraindicated.